adamas-oui/Sunni_Ali_geodata/README.md

 YAML file explained:
 1. Title: the name of the place in the text of Tarikh Fattash (edition?)

 2. Type: settlement, river, lake, province

 3.	url: Wikipedia, GeoName; or other relevant website if the previous two platforms do not offer any information.

 4.	data:

 		a.	otherNames: modern or alternate names

 		b.	ifPolygon: True if the place cannot be pinpointed as a point on the map; it is rather an area, a country, or a province.
 False if it is a place that can be pinpointed as a point with coordinates.

 		c.	coordinates: latitude, longitude.
 For places as a polygon, the author gives a description in the commentary about how much this polygon covers and coordinates of where the center of this polygon is.

 		d.	modernCountry: in which modern country this place is located

-e.	frequency: how often this place is mentioned in Tarikh Fattash
+		e.	frequency: how often this place is mentioned in Tarikh al-Fattash

 		f.	ifCampaign: True if Sunni Ali has been to this place on the way of his campaign; False if this place is mentioned for the sake of additional knowledge.

 		g.	confidence: this entry is evaluated into three levels: 1, 2, and 3.
 For 1, it denotes full confidence with which we connect the place mentioned in the text with coordinates on the map.
 2 denotes ambiguity: the name of a place could match with a modern location, but the author cannot be sure based either on the texts or commentary of Wise and Abu Taleb.
 3 denotes absolute uncertainty, which means the author cannot locate the place.

 		h.	commentary: include the author’s commentary, explaining why we choose the coordinates; include commentary of Wise and Abu Taleb